 ratio

-An Introduction to Soundscape Composition (In-person)
+An Introduction to Soundscape Composition (Winter)

 Led by award-winning sound artist Nikki Sheth, learn how to create your own soundscape compositions through this practice-led, audio-based course.

-This short course has already taken place.
-To be the first to find out when it will be running again; please click here to sign up to our newsletter.
+This short course is likely to take place in February 2025; please click here to sign up to our newsletter.

 This in-person course is for beginners looking to work creatively and develop their skills in field recording to produce their own soundscape composition.
 We will look at fundamental theoretical and conceptual debates in the area, the basics of field recording, acoustic ecology and soundwalking, how to get started with Reaper and how to creatively compose with environmental recordings.
 At the end of the course, you will have a collection of your own field recordings to work with in the future and a completed soundscape composition.
 This course engages with and intersects art, climate change, ecology, soundscape, field recording and musical composition.